SEMICeu/dcat-ap_validator/README.md

 Not all the test data are implemented, for example literals are not tested.

 <h2>Structure of a test</h2>
 A test exists only if the test-data has been created.
-The test file follow the convention:
+A test file follows the convention:
 <code>test-rule-id.js</code>
 Therefore, for example, the test which will validate again the test-rule-0.rdf will be called simply test-rule-0.js This is important because each test includes the rule number to open the related test data file.